Actinic keratosis: Diagnosis

 Physicians usually diagnose actinic keratosis by doing a thorough physical examination, through a combination of visual observation and touch.
 However a biopsy may be necessary when the keratosis is large in diameter, thick, or bleeding, in order to make sure that the lesion is not a skin cancer.
 Actinic keratosis may progress to invasive squamous cell carcinoma (SCC) but both diseases can present similarly upon physical exam and can be difficult to distinguish clinically.

-Histological examination of the lesion from a biopsy or excision may be necessary to definitively distinguish AK from in situ or invasive SCC.
-In addition to SCCs, AKs can be mistaken for other cutaneous lesions including seborrheic keratoses, basal cell carcinoma, lichenoid keratosis, porokeratosis, viral warts, erosive pustular dermatosis of the scalp, pemphigus foliaceus, inflammatory dermatoses like psoriasis, or melanoma.
+Histological examination of the lesion from a biopsy or excision may be necessary to definitively distinguish actinic keratosis from in situ or invasive SCC.
+In addition to SCCs, actinic keratoses can be mistaken for other cutaneous lesions including seborrheic keratoses, basal cell carcinoma, lichenoid keratosis, porokeratosis, viral warts, erosive pustular dermatosis of the scalp, pemphigus foliaceus, inflammatory dermatoses like psoriasis, or melanoma.

 Biopsy

-A lesion biopsy is performed if the diagnosis remains uncertain after a clinical physical exam, or if there is suspicion that the AK might have progressed to squamous cell carcinoma.
+A lesion biopsy is performed if the diagnosis remains uncertain after a clinical physical exam, or if there is suspicion that the actinic keratosis might have progressed to squamous cell carcinoma.
 The most common tissue sampling techniques include shave or punch biopsy.
 When only a portion of the lesion can be removed due to its size or location, the biopsy should sample tissue from the thickest area of the lesion, as SCCs are most likely to be detected in that area.

 If a shave biopsy is performed, it should extend through to the level of the dermis in order to provide sufficient tissue for diagnosis; ideally, it would extend to the mid-reticular dermis.
 Punch biopsy usually extends to the subcutaneous fat when the entire length of the punch blade is utilized.